 On a slightly unrelated note, this blog has been up a few weeks, but I haven’t seen much feedback in the comments.
 To get things rolling, let’s hear how you like to prepare kabocha!

-8 oz pasta cooked al dente
+- 8 ounces pasta cooked al dente

-4 Tbs unsalted butter
+- 4 tablespoons cultured unsalted butter

-1 C Kabocha (japanese pumpkin) cut into 1/4″ cubes
+- 1 C Kabocha (japanese pumpkin) cut into cubes 1/4 "

-1 small shallot minced
+- 1 shallot small minced

-Boil the pasta according to the package directions in salted water.
+- Boil the pasta according to the package directions in salted water.

-While the pasta is cooking, put the butter in a large saute pan over medium heat and allow it to foam and start to turn brown while swirling regularly.
+- While the pasta is cooking, put the butter in a large saute pan over medium heat and allow it to foam and start to turn brown while swirling regularly.

-Add the kabocha and shallots when the butter is a nice tan color and saute until the kabocha is fork tender.
+- Add the kabocha and shallots when the butter is a nice tan color and saute until the kabocha is fork tender.
 Salt and pepper to taste.

-Add the sage and then the well drained pasta and toss to coat the pasta with the butter.
+- Add the sage and then the well drained pasta and toss to coat the pasta with the butter.
 Serve immediately with freshly grated parmesan cheese.